Zuhu162/dhl-automation-challenge/README.md

 ### 5. Access the Application

-Open your web browser and go to the frontend URL (e.g., `http://localhost:5173`).
+Open your web browser and go to the frontend URL (`http://localhost:8080`).

 You can log in using the demo credentials provided on the login page or register a new user (if registration is enabled, otherwise you might need to manually create a user in the database).